viljokass/raster/vfe/ATTRIBUTION.md

 ## This file states the sources of the models in this folder.
 Files might contain slight modifications.
 IDK if this needs to be here but here we go anyways.
+I renamed the files from obj to vfe so that if someone stumbles upon this they dont think these are standard objs.

 gourd.obj and dodecahedron.obj are from
 https://github.com/angerangel/LCR3D/blob/master/3D-models/